quteron/algorithmify/algorithms/sorting/comparison-sort/README.md

 ### Rules of the Game
 By this moment we have learned that the objective of [sorting][] is to rearrange items in some order, and there are two major ways how items can be rearranged - *ascending* and *descending*.

-So let's assume that by default our task is always to sort elements of the array in **ascending order** (means [non-increasing order][]), unless the other order is indicated.
+So let's assume that by default our task is always to sort elements of the array in **ascending order** (means [non-decreasing order][]), unless the other order is indicated.
 And from algorithm implementation it does not really matter of what type array elements are, but for simplication let's assume that it is **integer** values.

 ### Cost model
 To compare different [sorting algorithms][sorting-algorithm] between each other we obviously need some techniques to measure their performance.
 By this moment we have learned that [comparison sort][] algorithms use a *comparison operator* to accomplish the task.